-- Create a new JAVA project. - Add all jar-files from directory /client-lib (for Java 1.4: /client-lib-jdk14) to class path.
+- Create a new JAVA project. - Add all jar-files from directory /client-lib to class path.

 5. Application / Functionality

 Worker are server-sided implementations which deal with certain tasks being computer intensive and resource consuming.
 This includes e.g. the generating of large documents, the creating od data streams for displaying / printing / page preview / page selection.
 Workers are contacted by a client via corresponding nodes and provided with data.